unitystation/unitystation-wiki/docs/index.md

 # UnityStation

-IMPORTANT!
-THE UNITYSTATION WIKI IS IN THE PROCESS OF BEING PORTED TO [https://unitystation.github.io/unitystation-wiki/ ANOTHER SITE].
-AS SUCH THE FREQUENCY OF WIKI UPDATES WILL LIKELY DECREASE AND THE WIKI MAY NOT BE UP TO DATE

 If you are absolutely new to this game, check the [[how not to die instantly]] guide.

 UnityStation is a free to play game made as a clone to the Space Station 13 game, but built on Unity, instead of using the clunky design of [http://www.byond.com/ BYOND].